Russia central bank prepares for $35 oil as economic recovery stays elusive

 Russia's economy is feeling the impact of Western sanctions over the crisis in Ukraine as well as weak commodity prices, which make up the bulk of the country's exports.

-"External conditions remain complicated, with persistent unfavorable trends," Nabiullina told a news conference.
+"External conditions remain complicated, with persistent unfavourable trends," Nabiullina told a news conference.
 "First of all, this is high volatility of the world markets."

 Nabiullina said while the bank believed the Russian economy was over the most severe stage of its slump, conditions were not yet in place for a resilient recovery.